Optical and transport properties of NbN thin films revisited: Optical properties

 \section{Optical properties}

-The optical properties of NbN thin films were investigated utilizing SE in the range from 300 to 800 nm.
-Typically, SE is employed to determine the parameters (commonly layer thickness) of a chosen optical model for the studied sample.
-In our examination, where the goal is to select an appropriate optical model, we evaluate the optical constants directly from the SE data for each wavelength separately via a model-independent way (for details see Ref.~\onlinecite{neilinger2021study}).
+The optical properties of NbN thin films were investigated utilizing SE in the visible range from 300 to 800 nm and subsequently mid-infrared (mid-IR) range from 1.7 to 7.2 $\mu\textrm{m}$.
+Typically, SE is employed to determine the parameters (e.g., layer thickness, plasma frequency, relaxation time etc.) of a chosen optical model for the studied sample.
+In this study, the optical constants were evaluated directly from the SE data at each wavelength separately by a model-independent procedure (for details see Appendix \ref{app:eoc} or Ref.~\citenum{neilinger2021study}).

-The complex conductivity in the visible spectral range, determined from SE (thick lines in Fig.~\ref{fig:se}) is smooth and exhibits a clear dependence on the sample thickness.
-The real part of $\sigma(\omega)$ decreases with frequency for all samples which is attributed to the Drude-like $1/\omega^2$ behaviour typical for metals with finite relaxation rate $\Gamma$.